solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 For the sections below:

-Assume an arbitrary locktower state `L`, a snapshot root `S`, and a trusted bank slot `T` (defined in step 7-1 of the `Boot Procedure` section).
+Assume an arbitrary tower state `L`, a snapshot root `S`, and a trusted bank slot `T` (defined in step 7-1 of the `Boot Procedure` section).

 Define `L_i` to be: The slot of the ith vote in `L`.